 Summer hasn’t left us!
-The tropics have come to Chicago!
+The tropics have migrated to Chicago!
 Well, kinda.
-If you’re looking for humid temps, palm trees, beach chairs and water play even when the weather outside is frightful, head to one of the region’s indoor waterparks.
+If you’re looking for palm trees and water play in a temp-controlled climate, head to one of the region’s indoor waterparks.
 There are great options located a short drive from the city and many offer day passes.
 Read on to see which ones you should visit when you need an escape.

 Main Attraction: Let’s be honest, the real thrill for kids when it comes to Great Wolf Lodge is the pools . . . and the 80,000-square-foot indoor pool and outdoor pool with cabana area has no chance of disappointing.
 This signature attraction at every Great Wolf Lodge includes Fort Mackenzie, a multi-level interactive water fort treehouse with a massive tipping water bucket, Crooked Creek winding lazy river, Slap Tail Pond wave pool, toddler water features, and the River Canyon Run, which is a 476-foot-long family raft ride with a raft elevator that does all the heavy lifting for you.

 The Thrill Factor: This park is perfect for families who have kids that vary greatly in age, because there is absolutely no way you'll hear complaints of boredom.
 The slides offer high-speed water fun that will entertain older kids for hours.